 People who self-harm often do it as a way of coping with intense and difficult feelings.
-A person might self-harm for a short period of time while they’re experiencing particular difficulties, while others may self-harm for years.
+A person might self-harm for a short period of time while they’re experiencing particular difficulties, while others may do it for years.
 Self-harm is usually a very private activity, so it’s hard to know if someone is doing it.
-Gay, bisexual, and transgender; people aged between 15 and 25; and those with mental health problems such as depression and anxiety, are considered to be higher risk groups.
+Gay, bisexual, and transgender, people aged between 15 and 25, and those with mental health problems such as depression and anxiety, are considered to be higher risk groups.

 Low self-esteem (not liking yourself very much), distress over sexuality, and pressures at home or in school can all be triggers for self-harm.

 A person might self-harm when they experience very intense feelings that they find hard to cope with or don't know how to manage.
-By hurting themselves they bring about a feeling of relief and calm so that life feels a little easier to deal with for a while; a way of letting off emotional steam.
-Self-harm can be a way of giving voice to emotional pain and gaining a feeling of control over it.
-If a person if very depressed, they may feel quite detached and numb, so self-harming can bring a sense of being more connected and alive.
+By hurting themselves they bring about a feeling of relief and calm so that life feels a little easier to deal with for a while; it's a way of letting off emotional steam.
+Self-harm can be a way of giving voice to emotional pain and gaining a sense of control over it.
+If a person if very depressed they may feel quite detached and numb.
+They may use self-harm as a way to feel more connected and alive.
 Self-harm can also be an expression of anger that a person has toward themselves.
-They may be punishing themselves, in their opinion, for messing something up or being a bad person.
+They may be punishing themselves for, in their eyes, 'messing something up' or being a bad person.

 Self-harm and suicide are different things, and not everyone who self-harms intends to harm themselves severely or kill themselves.